Four Seasons Hotel Moscow

 The Four Seasons Hotel Moscow is a modern luxury hotel in Manezhnaya Square in the Tverskoy District, central Moscow, Russia.
 It opened on October 30, 2014, with a facade that replicates the Soviet Hotel Moskva of the 1930s (Гости́ница «Москва́»), which previously stood on the same location.
 It is located near Red Square, and in close proximity to the pre-revolutionary City Hall.

 It was operated by Four Seasons Hotels and Resorts from its opening until 2022, when the chain ceased managing the hotel due to economic sanctions imposed on Russia resulting from the Russian invasion of Ukraine.
 The hotel continues to use the name, though it is no longer part of the international chain.

 History

 Original structure

+The area now occupied by the hotel, Okhotny Ryad, was considered one of the most unsanitary districts in Moscow at the start of the 20th century due to its open-air market trade.
+It was the first Moscow district to undergo major reconstruction during the 1920s.
+Plans for a Palace of Labour on the site dated to 1922, but financial difficulties delayed construction.
+Demolition of market stalls in the southern part of Okhotny Ryad began in 1924, and the Church of Paraskeva Pyatnitsa was demolished in 1928, with all market trade relocated to Tsvetnoy Boulevard.

+In mid-1931, an open competition was announced for a new hotel to be built for the Moscow Soviet.
+Six projects were submitted, from architects at Gosproekt, Mosstroy, Panteleimon Golosov, and the Institute of Structures.
+When the open competition produced no satisfactory result, Mossoviet commissioned a closed internal competition among staff at Mosproekt.
+Three teams competed: one from the studio of Alexey Shchusev, led by O. A. Stapran and L. I. Savelyev with Shchusev as consultant; a second team advised by Moisei Ginzburg; and a third project by the German architect Bruno Taut, who was working in Moscow at the time.

+The project by Stapran and Savelyev was selected as the winner and taken forward for construction.
+The original design was in the Constructivist style, which sat in obvious tension with the established historic character of the surrounding district.
+Its austere massing did not harmonise with the Moscow Kremlin, the buildings of Okhotny Ryad, or the streetscapes of Tverskaya Street and Mokhovaya Street.
+This conflict reflected the broader shift underway in Soviet architecture in the early 1930s, away from avant-garde movements and toward a reinterpretation of classical heritage, which eventually produced the style known as Stalinist Empire style.

 The first Hotel Moskva was built in sections from 1932 to 1938.
-The partially-completed hotel opened in December 20, 1935.
+The partially-completed hotel opened on December 20, 1935.